 Blame! by Tsutomu Nihei

 Blame! by Tsutomu Nihei is unlike anything I’ve ever read.
-The journey centers around Killy and his relentless search for the Net Terminal Gene and the allies and threats he faces along the way.
-Diving into a blend of sci-fi, action, and horror, I found myself immersed in a cyberpunk world where the story is told more through art than words.
-This isn’t your typical dialogue-heavy manga; it’s a testament to Tsutomu Nihei’s talent that he can evoke so much emotion and depth just through visuals alone.
+The journey centers around Killy and his relentless search for the Net Terminal Gene and the allies and threats he faces.
+Diving into a blend of sci-fi, action, and horror, I immersed myself in a cyberpunk world where the story is told more through art than words.
+This isn’t your typical dialogue-heavy manga; it’s a testament to Tsutomu Nihei’s talent that he can evoke so much emotion and depth through visuals alone.

-The designs of the Silicon Life are as breathtaking as they are horrifying to witness.
-At times, I felt echoes of H.R.
+The designs of The Silicon Life are as breathtaking as they are terrifying to witness.
+I sometimes felt echoes of H.R.
 Giger’s art from the Alien universe, especially with those intricate bio-mechanical touches.
-The sense of isolation in Blame!’s world only added to the chilling vibe.
+The sense of isolation in Blame!’s world only added to the disquieting vibe.
 It’s not just about the visual horror, though.
-It’s Tsutomu Nihei’s portrayal of a desolate, haunting world and how he makes the structure feel so expansive that struck me most.
+Tsutomu Nihei’s portrayal of a desolate and haunting world and how he makes the structure feel so expansive struck me the most.

 You can collect Blame!‘s manga via the singles or the Blame!
 Master Editions released by Vertical.
-Read up more on why I think Blame! is one of the best manga.
+Read up more in my in-depth review of Blame!.
 Also, if you enjoy the series, be sure to check out Blame!‘s prequel NOiSE, which is released by Kodansha.

 Dorohedoro by Q Hayashida